socialyadept/GitCheatSheet/README.md

 git symbolic-ref HEAD refs/heads/<new-main-branch>
 ```

-### 24. How to remove the very first commit in git?
+### 25. How to remove the very first commit in git?

-The most secure way is to use the update-ref command:
+The most secure way is to use the `update-ref` command:
 ```
 git update-ref -d HEAD
 ```
 It will delete the named reference HEAD, so it will reset (softly, you will not lose your work) ALL your commits of your current branch.
 If what you want is to merge the first commit with the second one, you can use the rebase command:
 ```
-git symbolic-ref HEAD refs/heads/new-main-branch
+git rebase -i --root
 ```

-### 25. Creating an orphan branch?
+### 26. Creating an orphan branch?

 This is a branch with the same content but without any commit history, and commit your new content on it:
 ```